 - Two general ledger accounts

 - Contra assets accounts

-Utilize them for off-setting the accounts receivable balance.
+Utilize them to offset the accounts receivable balance.

 You must debit bad debt expenses and credit allowance for doubtful accounts to record the bad debt expenses.